 Click the bar-graph icon in the top right corner to toggle the timeline display.

-Click a message in the search results to view.
-It will open in a new tab, along with other messages that have the same Subject.
+Click a message in the search results to view it.
+It will open in a new tab, along with other messages that have the same subject.
 Your original search will be left unchanged in the search tab, so you can go back and continue searching.

 When the message list is displayed, you can use the Quick Filter fields to search within the list.

 Searching for spam and deleted messages

 Trash and Spam folders are not searched by default.
 You may override this behavior for individual folders: